zoejane/rqcli/README.md

 1. Fork this repository
 2. `git clone` your fork down to your local machine
-3. `cd` into the directory for your fork
-4. run `npm install -g`
-5. Submit a PR for any contributions.
+3. Submit a PR for any contributions.

 # License